 A “Jacquaire lodge” in Cartelègue and Saint Martin Lacaussade: what does it consist of?

-It is one of the roaming accommodations for pilgrims on the routes to Santiago de Compostela.
-In Cartelègue, it was the will of the municipality, in the 2000s, which allowed the development of part of the town hall into a Jacquaire gîte and which still bears the costs.
-The reception is managed by volunteers from the Culture and Entertainment association, with the help of ARSEC*.
+This is one of the itinerant accommodations for pilgrims on the roads to Santiago de Compostela.
+In Cartelègue, it was the will of the municipality, in the 2000s, which allowed the development of part of the town hall into a pilgrim's lodge and which still bears the costs.
+The reception is managed by volunteers from ARSEC (Association for the Restoration and Safeguarding of the Church of Cartelègue)

 Is it enough to knock on the door to sleep in such accommodation?